 The Master's Programme in Circular Economy takes two years.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

 The programme includes core, advanced specialisation, minor and elective studies as well as a Master's thesis.
-Read more in the study guide.
+Read more in this academic year’s curriculum.

 Quality of education